Resharing a blogpost I wrote 3 years ago:

 “For there is no distinction: for all have sinned and fall short of the glory of God, and are justified by his grace as a gift, through the redemption that is in Christ Jesus.”
 Romans 3:22-24

-This year, I have especially had a great privilege to speak and share my experience through the genocide in Rwanda (1994) and its aftermath to much younger audiences: middle school, high school and college students.
+This year, I have especially had a great privilege to speak and share my experience through the genocide against the Tutsi in Rwanda (1994) and its aftermath to much younger audiences: middle school, high school and college students.
 I have been amazed by their curious and honest minds.

-Prior to the speech, their teacher briefed them about the 1994 genocide in Rwanda.
+Prior to the speech, their teacher briefed them about the genocide against the Tutsi in Rwanda and my life experience.
 Their response: “it’s impossible to forgive someone who has committed genocide crimes.“ Later after the speech, some of them came to talk to me.
 I was very touched.

 One high school I spoke at, Trinity Academy of Raleigh, NC, students (9th-12th grade) have had a chance to read my story ahead of the talk; they posted more than a hundred questions prior to my session.
 All of their questions were very interesting but I’d like to share a few:

 - Do you believe, in this circumstance, that forgiveness is an intelligent decision?